TynanByrne/JTMWTL-WebApp/README.md

 I decided to use <b>Node.js</b> for this app, in conjunction with Express and Handlebars to set up my server.
 This allowed me to set up all my pages and routes, and have a templating engine with views and partials to clean up the HTML used to render each page.
-I had never used any of these technologies before, so I had to read through a lot of documentation and watch a lot of videos in order to understand the tools enough to put all of the pieces together.
+I had <b>never used any of these technologies before</b>, so I had to read through a lot of documentation and watch a lot of videos in order to understand the tools enough to put all of the pieces together.